CBLUEbenchmark/CBLUE/README.md

 ### CHIP-CDN

-The evalution task is the normalization of diagnosis entity from Chinese medical record.
+The evaluation task is the normalization of the diagnosis entity from the Chinese medical record.
 Given a diagnosis entity,  models are expected to return corresponding standard terms.

 <details>
 <summary>example</summary>